nclman/esp32-soil-moisture/README.md

 ### Step 1: Create WiFi, Firebase credentials and config in "Preferences"
 ESP32 has an Espressif feature called "Preferences", which is basically a way of storing persistent data in the device's local filesystem.
 It's like a EEPROM equivalent for those who know what that is.
 I used this to abstract away customization from main code, which is important if you want multiple devices to use the same sketch.

-Simply modify "CreatePreferences.ino" with your credentials and Arduino upload to your device.
+Simply modify "CreatePreferences.ino" with your credentials and Arduino-upload to your device.

 ### Step 2: Upload "esp_soil_moisture_control.ino"
 Select your ADC, GPIO pins and that should all the customization required (this should probably be in Preferences too, in future).
 Arduino upload to device and reset.
 This step will not overwrite your Preferences, so, not to worry.